AI-Generated Candidate Summary

 Candidate Grid Candidate Summary Buttons

-If you need to regenerate an existing summary for a candidate, this should be done directly from the candidate card.
+If you need to regenerate an existing summary for a candidate, this should be done directly from the candidate profile.

 Usage guidelines

-• The summary content will be generated by an AI language model and must be reviewed and verified by the user for accuracy, quality and if appropriate, edited before use.
-It is possible that the AI model might miss key details from the resume, so hiring decisions should not be made based on this summary alone.
+• The summary content will be generated by an AI language model and must be reviewed and verified by the user for accuracy and quality.
+It is possible that the AI model might miss key details, so hiring decisions should not be made based on this summary alone.

 • You will be able to turn off this feature for your company should you wish to by accessing the AI & ML company settings.